 Figure 6.5 shows time series of the monthly mean mole fractions of HFC-134a (CH2FCF3) and HFC-152a (CH3CHF2).
-The mole fractions of HFC-134a and HFC-152a have increased by 4 to 5-fold over the last 10 years.
-These increases have been larger in the Northern than in the Southern Hemisphere, suggesting that predominant sources of mentioned above compounds are located in the Northern Hemisphere.
+The mole fractions of HFC-134a and HFC-152a have risen twofold over the last 10 years, increasing sooner in the Northern than in the Southern Hemisphere suggesting their predominant sources are located in the Northern Hemisphere.
+The growth of HFC-152a has decelerated over the last several years.